 Goodrum Family Genealogy Forum

-According to my source, Faye Parrot who did family research for many years before her death, "A family of five sons and one daughter of a Goodrum family came from England and settled in Brunswick County, Va.
-Swen's Index of Virginia lists only this one early family.
-The sons served in the American Revolution and all received military grants except my ancestor Bennet Goodrum.
-His wife stated she saw the documents many times but they were destroyed in a fire.
-One brother, John Goodrum, received a military grant in Virginia and this grew into 1000 acres and was known as "Cedar Lawn" located west of Emporia, Virginia.
+"A family of five sons and one daughter of a Goodrum family came from England and settled in Brunswick County, Virginia.
+Swem's Index of Virginia lists only this one early family.
+The sons served in the American Revolution and all received military grants except my ancestor, Bennett Goodrum.
+His wife stated she saw his records many times but they were lost in a house fire.
+Because of this (possibly?) the claimed Bennett's service was lost so the wife did not receive a pension or grant.
+One brother, John Goodrum, rec'd a military grant in Va. and this grew into 1000 acres and was known as "Cedar Lawn" - located west of Emporia, Virginia.
+The retired Court Clerk who did the searching of records for me now lives on this old plantation purchased from descendants of John.